How to Make a Free Business Email Address

 Create a free business email address at HostGator

-On this screen, there are 3 things you need to do:
+On this screen, there are 3 things to do:

 • Type in the email username you want to create under Email